crisluengo/doxpp/doc/json_output.md

 page.
 Commands that create a link are replaced by the Markdown syntax for a link, linking to `#<id>`.
 For example, `\ref foo::bar` will be replaced by `[foo::bar](#foo-bar)`, and `\ref foo::bar "the bar value"` will be replaced by `[the bar value](#foo-bar)`.
-Note that

-of text with a Markdown-style link: `[foo.bar](#ns.foo.bar)`.
 Note that this is the same formatting used to link to Markdown headers and such.
 The generator will have to identify these and change them to links to another page if necessary (only the generator will know where the documentation for a given member is).

 Also `@cmd` and `\cmd` will be found, and acted upon if necessary.
 For example, `\warning` will remain unchanged, the generator needs to take care of that; but `\ingroup` will set the `group` value of the member,